w3c/wai-quick-start/source/writing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Use informative and unique page titles
+## Provide informative, unique page titles

 Provide unique titles to each page that simply describes page content and distinguishes it from other pages.
 Consider including the stage within the title for pages that are part of a group, such as a multi-step process.